acnewton/DataProvenance_in_ComputePipelines/_episodes/02-iRODS_FileHandling.md

 ## Upload a data object

-The preferred way to upload data to iRODS is a data object put.
+The preferred way to upload data to iRODS is a data object `put`.
-Now we create the logical path and upload the German version of Alice in wonderland to iRODS:
+Now we create the logical path and upload the Italian version of Alice in wonderland to iRODS:

 ~~~
-iPath = iHome + 'Alice-DE.txt'
+iPath = iHome + 'Alice-IT.txt'
-session.data_objects.put('aliceInWonderland-DE.txt.utf-8',iPath)
+session.data_objects.put('aliceInWonderland-IT.txt.utf-8',iPath)
 ~~~
 {: .language-python}